JakubOnderka/PHP-Parallel-Lint/README.md

 Running parallel jobs in PHP is inspired by Nette framework tests.

-## Install
+## Installation

 Just run the following command to install it:

     composer require --dev jakub-onderka/php-parallel-lint

-For colored output install the suggested package `jakub-onderka/php-console-highlighter`:
+For colored output also install the suggested package `jakub-onderka/php-console-highlighter`:

     composer require --dev jakub-onderka/php-console-highlighter